woohoolabs/yin/README.md

 **Woohoo Labs.
 Yin is a PHP framework which helps you to build beautifully crafted JSON API-s.**

-We envisioned a framework of high quality that facilitates building API-s which are compliant to the JSON API specification.
-We wanted a framework that is able to meet every single requirement of the spec while enabling clean application architecture and domain modeling.
+We envisioned a framework of a high quality that facilitates building API-s compliant to the JSON API specification.
+We wanted a framework that is able to meet every single requirement of the spec while enabling clean application architecture and supporting domain modeling.
 Woohoo Labs.
 Yin is the manifestation of our vision.

 ## Table of Contents